 - Parents / carers are asked to inform the school about any allergies to food that their child might have.
-This information is obtained in the medical needs questionnaire.
-School staff are made aware of medical needs at annual transition meetings, via the register list and through the Medical Alert Handbook produced by the Medical Needs Coordinator.
+This information is submitted via Arbor.
+School staff are made aware of medical needs at annual transition meetings, via Arbor and through the Medical Alert Handbook produced by the Medical Needs Coordinator.
 These needs are taken into account when children make lunchtime menu choices, in food preparation /tasting activities or when other activities in school take place such as Star Award tea parties.
 If children are unable to eat certain types of food, alternatives are provided.
 If a child has a particularly serious allergy to a certain food e.g. peanut allergy resulting in anaphylactic shock, their needs are also highlighted in the medical room and staff room.
 The school's approach to the management of food allergies and intolerances is outlined in the school's Food Allergy Policy which should be read in conjunction with this policy. - Children who have particular medical conditions such as diabetes have their needs met e.g. they are allowed to consume sugar when experiencing a blood sugar low.
-Staff are trained in how their needs can be best supported.
+Staff are trained in how their needs can be best supported. - This policy should be read in conjunction with the school's Medical Needs Policy and Food Allergy Policy.